T3sT3ro/T3sT3ro.github.io/_posts/2022-11-02-jekyll-on-docker.md

 - You have reproducible environment that you can setup on any machine.
 - It's just a great tool that helps with a general development (I use it to run Sonarqube, CUDA, Jekyll and others).

+Okay, it can be a bit slow to start, but It's bearable for me.

 </details>

 ## Guide

 1. First, prerequisites:
     1. [Install Docker](https://docs.docker.com/engine/install) if you haven't done so already.
 Here, I use the fundamentals that can be learned in the first 5 minutes of use.
-   2. I **strongly** recommended using [VS Code](https://code.visualstudio.com/) as a main site editing tool.
+    1. I **strongly** recommended using [VS Code](https://code.visualstudio.com/) as a main site editing tool.
 For extensions I recommend:
       - [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) extension
       - [Liquid](https://marketplace.visualstudio.com/items?itemName=sissel.shopify-liquid) (for Liquid language support in jekyll)
       - [Markdown All In One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) for autocompletion etc.
       - [Front Matter](https://marketplace.visualstudio.com/items?itemName=eliostruyf.vscode-front-matter&ssr=false#review-details) for managing posts and frontmatter in a local dashboard
       - [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) for standard markdown style

 2. Pull jekyll image with `docker pull jekyll/jekyll:4.2.2` (use can use the `:latest` tag, but I recommend using one specific version like `:4.2.2` for reproducibility).
 3. Create new website by [following the respective guide on image's page](https://github.com/envygeeks/jekyll-docker/blob/master/README.md#quick-start-under-windows-cmd), something along the lines:

     ```bash
     docker run --rm \